Jtonna/playground/Java Projects/RSocket/rsocket request-response/rsocket-server.md

 # RSocket Server

 This simple project is from a spring.io tutorial written by Ben Wilcock on March 20, 2020.
-This project aims to introduce users to the request-response, fire-and-forget feature's of RSocket
+This project aims to introduce users to the request-response, fire-and-forget, streaming feature's of RSocket

-One way of communicating with the RSocket Serveris using the RSocket CLI (RSC); A tool developed by Toshaki Maki.
+One way of communicating with the RSocket Server's using the RSocket CLI (RSC); A tool developed by Toshaki Maki.
 Alternatively we should & typically would write our own Shell Program to communicate with the server.